polywrap/documentation/src/docs/quick-start/integrate-wrappers/configure-client.md

 };
 ```

-We can use the `ClientConfigBuilder` to easily add an Interface implementation to our config:
+We can also use the `ClientConfigBuilder` to add an Interface implementation to our config:

 ```typescript
 const config = new ClientConfigBuilder()